 Joseph Smith wrote a letter “at the request of Mr. John Wentworth, Editor and Proprietor of the Chicago Democrat" wherein he said, "I have written the following sketch of the rise, progress, persecution, and faith of the Latter-day Saints."

 This letter gives members and investigators a concise yet comprehensible look at the beginnings of Mormonism.
 It concludes with what was called the "13 declarations of Church doctrine," which has become known as the 13 Articles of Faith.
-The articles of faith are the most basic and essential building blocks of our doctrine.
+The Articles of Faith are the most basic and essential building blocks of our doctrine.
 Sometimes I believe that the articles of faith are overlooked because of their brevity and simplicity, but the doctrine that is embedded into each and every one of those articles of faith will show the depth of the doctrines of Mormonism.

-James Talmage wrote an entire book on the articles of faith, and it happens to be one of the best books that I've ever read.
+James E. Talmage wrote an entire book on the articles of faith, and it happens to be one of the best books that I've ever read.
 Those articles of faith were not just sporadically dropped on a page.
 They were inspired to clearly set forth the beliefs that made up the long-expected restoration.

 The Lectures on Faith